 Social media has become one of the most significant and influential channels for recruitment.
 The variety of users and online communities that recruiters can interact with makes them invaluable platforms for finding niche candidates.

 Recruiters, therefore, should incorporate social media into their arsenal of staffing skills to help spread the word about job vacancies and reach out directly to potential hires.

 16. Multitasking and time management

 Recruiters are often juggling multiple job openings at the same time.
-That means writing jobs ads, screening applicants, running backgrounds checks, scheduling interviews, and eventually completing job offers.
-That’s on top of communicating with the many candidates that apply for any single position.
-Plus their duties as the liaison with hiring managers and other members of the recruitment team.
-And this workload is multiplied for each job opening they are responsible for!
+That means writing job ads, screening applicants, running backgrounds checks, scheduling interviews, and eventually completing job offers.
+That’s on top of communicating with the many candidates that apply for any single position plus their duties as the liaison with hiring managers and other recruitment team members.
+On top of that, their workload is multiplied for each job opening they are responsible for!

-If you’re struggling in your current position, and are looking for how to become a successful recruiter, then a good first step would be to work on improving your multitasking and time management skills.
+If you’re struggling in your current position and looking into ways to become a successful recruiter, then a good first step would be to improve your multitasking and time management skills.